 The Concept of the “total filmmaker”

-- The MA in Digital Video Production program at NUP is uniquely designed to address all of these essential needs for the contemporary cinematographer, more commonly known as the “total filmmaker”.
+The MA in Digital Video Production programme at NUP is uniquely designed to address all of these essential needs for the contemporary cinematographer, more commonly known as the “total filmmaker”.

 Key Learning Outcomes

 The overall learning outcome for students completing the MA in Digital Video Production is to develop a broad understanding of the theory and practice of digital filmmaking.
 At the end of the degree students shall therefore have:

 The ability to think laterally, critically, innovatively, creatively, and to make connections among diverse fields of study in analyzing problems related to Digital Video production setup and operation.

 A global perspective based on an understanding of both the technical and managerial issues related to the filmmaking industry at large.

 The ability to apply their technical knowledge to current digital filmmaking systems.